violetpupil/gos/cloud/k8s/concepts/workloads/daemonset.md

 Every time you add a node to your cluster that matches the specification in a DaemonSet, the control plane schedules a Pod for that DaemonSet onto the new node.

+Kubernetes places DaemonSet Pods on nodes before they are ready

 If you do not specify either, then the DaemonSet controller will create Pods on all nodes.